remix-run/remix/docs/future/vite.md

 Vite handles imports for all sorts of different file types, sometimes in ways that differ from the existing Remix compiler, so let's reference Vite's types from `vite/client` instead of the obsolete types from `@remix-run/dev`.

+Since the module types provided by `vite/client` are not compatible with the module types implicitly included with `@remix-run/dev`, you'll also need to enable the `skipLibCheck` flag in your TypeScript config.
+Remix won't require this flag in the future once the Vite plugin is the default compiler.

 👉 **Rename `remix.env.d.ts` to `env.d.ts`**

 ```diff nonumber